PystachIO: Efficient Distributed GPU Query Processing with PyTorch over Fast Networks & Fast Storage: Conclusion

 \section{Conclusion}

-We presented PystachIO, a GPU-accelerated distributed analytical query engine built on the PyTorch TCR that exploits fast RDMA-capable networks and NVMe storage.
+We presented PystachIO, a prototypical GPU-accelerated distributed analytical query engine built on the PyTorch TCR that exploits fast RDMA-capable networks and NVMe storage.
 By analyzing why naive use of TCR I/O abstractions underutilizes modern hardware, we derived optimizations that overlap storage and network I/O with GPU computation, achieving high throughput and low end-to-end query runtimes on large datasets.
-Our results show that tensor computation runtimes are an effective substrate for scalable, out-of-memory query processing in modern AI data centers.